Bio-Core/tokenTracer/README.rst

 2. Start a new terminal.

-3. cURL the following HTTP GET request to localhost:
+3. cURL the following HTTP GET request to ``localhost``:

 ::

     curl 127.0.0.1:80

-4. Repeat this request two more times if you have an HTTP server listening on localhost.
+4. Repeat this request two more times if you have an HTTP server listening on ``localhost``.
 Otherwise, you will have to repeat this five times.

 The request must be repeated to fill the output buffer.